anshumanpattnaik/my-portfolio/README.md

 ## Overview

-A portfolio site is essential for every software developer to showcase projects, skills, etc. And I have built mine to showcase my project work that I did in the past.
+A portfolio site is essential for every software developer to showcase projects, skills, etc. And I have built mine to showcase my open source project works.

 <img src="thumbnail/Thumbnail.png" alt="">